houdiniproject/houdini/README.md

 All new backend code and React components should be well tested.

+## Supported operating systems

+* Ubuntu 18.04, 20.04 or equivalent

 ## Prerequisites

-Houdini is designed and tested to run with the following:

-* Ruby 2.7
 * Node 14
 * Yarn
 * PostgreSQL 10  or 12
+* Ruby 2.7
 * Ubuntu 18.04, 20.04 or equivalent

+> Note: All tools will be installed in the Dev Setup.

 ## Get involved